duckduckgo/zeroclickinfo-spice/README.md

   - spelling/comment changes
   - unsolicited improvements, changes, and code refactoring

-## Found a bug?
+## Need to report a bug?
 If you find a bug or relevancy issue, the **best** way to report this is via the Feedback button on the DuckDuckGo.com search results page.
 These issues are compiled and reviewed daily.

-## Have a suggestion?
+## Have a suggestion or idea?
-If you have a suggested improvement, the **best** way to report this is also via the Feedback button on the DuckDuckGo.com search results page.
+The **best** way to report these is also via the Feedback button on the DuckDuckGo.com search results page.

-You can also share your thoughts with our community on [Reddit](https://www.reddit.com/r/duckduckgo/)
+You can also share your thoughts with our community on [Reddit](https://www.reddit.com/r/duckduckgo/).